tomsilver/ploi/README.md

 * Use Python 3.6 or higher.
 * Download Python dependencies: `pip install -r requirements.txt`.
 * Make sure the directory containing this code is in your PYTHONPATH.
 * Download and build the plan validation tool available at https://github.com/KCL-Planning/VAL, then make a symlink called `validate` on your path that points to the `build/Validate` binary, e.g. `ln -s <path to VAL>/build/Validate /usr/local/bin/validate`.
 If done successfully, running `validate` on your command line should give an output that starts with the line: "VAL: The PDDL+ plan validation tool".
+If you have trouble with the symlink, you can just directly change `VALIDATE_CMD` in `planning/validate.py` to point to the `build/Validate` binary.

 Now, `./run.sh` should work.
 Different domains and methods can be run by modifying the variables at the top of run.sh.